CmdQ/SortVis/README.md

 Additionally, these three writing functions synchronize the sorter threads and trigger drawing of the arrays.

-For starters take a look at the popular—but bad—teaching example `BubbleSort`.
+For starters take a look at the popularï¿½but badï¿½teaching example `BubbleSort`.

 Plug-in mechanism
 ----------------